updated as of January 11, 2024

-We've been managing capacity as best as possible given unprecedented circumstances to support our customers and keep their cargo moving.
-We encourage you to continue to communicate with our dedicated sales organization and provide accurate forecasts.
-Accurate forecasts will support better deployment of our capacity across our trades and in turn better support your business.
 In addition, given port congestion and labor constraints at some of our ports in North America, please consider delivering your cargo following cut off guidelines (taking into account washing and fumigation timelines).
 As a result, we kindly ask you to consider delivery of your cargo as close as possible to receiving cut off (vessel ETA).
 This will allow us to better utilize space at our ports and terminals as well as allow for more efficient vessel loading and unloading operations.
 Early delivery of cargo is causing high inventory levels and it is impacting our efficiency and flexibility to operate our vessels.

 In ports and terminals

 Trucking capacity and labor shortages continue to disrupt port operations, as cargo is not able to be delivered and picked up as efficiently.
 Vessel delays also make it difficult to arrange for cargo pick ups and drop offs.
 In addition, high inventory levels remain at some of the US West Coast ports, where pick up of cargo needs to be expedited.

 Port of Galveston: Based on review of recent post-dredging surveys, the Navigation Advisory Committee determined that the maximum normal draft for vessels calling and safely transiting the berth is 33ft.
 This change in parameter means that we need to reduce the amount of cargo we place in our vessels.